Travel Insurance for Greece

 - Tαξιδιωτική ασφάλιση (TAXI-dio-tiki asa-FAL-si): Travel Insurance!

 After Greece experienced an economic crash ten years ago, crime rates and violence were on the rise.
 Our travelers often ask, "Is it safe to travel to Greece?"
-Over the past few years, as tourists flock to Greece, safety has been slowly increasing.
+Over the past few years, as tourists flock to Greece, safety has been increasing.
 There are still some risks you may want to know about, and precautions you may want to take before traveling to Greece.
+For the latest information on Greece and safety, review our travel advisories resource page.

 Although most of the Greek mainland and islands are safe for tourists, safety in Greece's major cities—Athens, Patra, and Thessaloniki—must be discussed separately.
 There are some areas travelers ought to avoid in these cities.
 Downtown Athens and the center of Athens are subject to drug use and political demonstrations, so if you plan to stay in a hotel in these areas or walk through them, be extra vigilant.
 Use caution when crossing streets in Greek cities, as cars often do not slow down for pedestrians.
 Pickpockets are also a problem.
 Pickpockets work in groups to distract passersby.
 Place valuables in hard-to-reach places when walking around or traveling.
 Pickpockets often blend into the crowd.
 Using common sense, you can be safe while traveling in Greece.
 Nevertheless, be aware of the risks associated with traveling to Greece, as that can be a factor in deciding on travel insurance.